justahero/uri/readme.md

 > square bracket characters are allowed in the URI syntax.

-This seems to contradict the fact that square brackets as parts of the generic delimiters are allowed in the Query part.
+This seems to contradict the fact that square brackets as parts of the generic delimiters are allowed in the Query subcomponent.

+* host is case-insensitive
+* percent encoded octets upper case letters (A-F)

+IPv6Address

+    x:x:x:x:x:x:x:x

+each component is a 16 bit hexadecimal value.

 References
 ----------